Frequently Asked Questions

 - Click here to see Disney’s Frequently Asked Questions.

 Next time you’re shopping for anything Disney online, please consider clicking through from a link on MouseSavers.com (there’s a shopping mall on the site).
 Some of the shopping links (as well as links to rental car companies, hotel chains, online travel agencies, etc.) are “referral links” aka “affiliate links.”
-When you click on one and buy something, I get a small commission from the linked site for referring you.
-That’s how I keep MouseSavers.com going financially.
+When you click on one and buy something, we get a small commission from the linked site for referring you.
+That’s how we keep MouseSavers.com going financially.

 For a full disclosure of my marketing policies, please click here.